Bentele1412/Traffic_Simulation/Notes.md

 ## Keep in mind
 * Identify stable system state and only measure if system in stable state
+* LPSolve provides the inflow rates for internal edges<br/>--> use them to calculate junction utilization<br/> --> calculate minCycleTime and greenPhaseRatios with junction utilization

 ## Questions to Vollbrecht
 * Where to depart/arrive?
 Middle of edges - junctions - only outer junctions?
+* LPSolve Output for 2x3Grid and $\epsilon$ = 0.5:
+  * for a: 0.200002666702
+  * for b: 0.200002666702
+  * for c: 0.200002666702

 ## To-do
 * Read paper until tuesday